Yolanda Saldívar: Trial and imprisonment

 Saldívar's trial for the murder of Selena was followed closely by the Latino community in the United States.
 The trial was not televised, but cameras were permitted on the courthouse premises.
 The venue was moved to Houston, Texas, after Saldívar's lawyers successfully argued that she could not receive a fair trial in Selena's hometown.

 Before the start of the trial, CNN reported that prosecutors were expected to introduce a controversial police confession signed by Saldívar in which she said she shot Selena "during an argument over accusations from the singer's father that Saldívar stole money from Selena's accounts".
 The defense was expected to introduce testimony from Texas Ranger Robert Garza that "he overheard Saldívar claim the shooting was accidental, and that she objected when police failed to include it in her statement".

 The defense attorney argued the shooting was accidental, but the prosecution pointed out that Saldívar, a trained nurse, did not call 911 or try to help Selena after she was shot.

 Jurors deliberated for less than three hours on October 23, 1995, before finding Saldívar guilty of murder.
 Three days later, on October 26, she was sentenced to 30 years to life; this was the maximum prison term allowed in Texas at the time.
 On November 22, 1995, she arrived at the Gatesville Unit (now the Christina Melton Crain Unit) in Gatesville, Texas, to be processed.

-Saldívar was eventually transferred to the Patrick O'Daniel Unit, also in Gatesville.
+Saldívar was eventually transferred to the Mountain View Unit (now the Patrick O'Daniel Unit), also in Gatesville.